-PEI-07 Underserved Cultu rai Populations Hispanic/Latino Mamás y Bebės (Mothers & Babies) Manualized 12 week mood management perinatal group intervention for women.
-TAY and Adult women Contracts: Western region - Reach Out Mid-County region - Riverside Communi Health Foundation Building Resilience in African American Families (BRAAF) - Boys Program - Girls program Boys Program: African American males enrolled in middle school Africentric Youth and Family Rites of Passage Program After school program, held for two hours, three days per week for the S-month academic year.
+PEI-07 Underserved Cultural Population ıral Populations Hispanic/Latino Mamás y Bebés (Mothers & Babies) Manualized 12 week mood management perinatal group intervention for women.
+TAY and Adult women Contracts: Western region - Reach Out Mid-County region - Riverside Community Health Foundation Building Resilience in African American Families (BRAAF) - Boys Program - Girls program can Families (BRAAF) Boys Program: African American males enrolled in middle school Africentric Youth and Family Rites of Passage Program After school program, held for two hours, three days per week for the 9-month academic year.
 Serves 15 youth.
-Girls Program: African American females enrolled in middle school Boys Program Contracts with Sigma Beta XI, Inc in Western region, Riverside County Black Chamber of Commerce for Mid-County, Family Hoalth and Support Network for Desert region.
-Cognitive Behavioral Therapy and/or Cognitive-Behavioral Interventions for Trauma in Schools (CBITS), if indicated Cognitive Behavioral Therapy interventions will be available to youth in the program and their families as needed, This can be done as individual, family, and/or group intervention.
+Girls Program: African American females enrolled in middle school Boys Program: Contracts with Sigma Beta Xi, Inc in Western region; Cognitive Behavioral Therapy and/or Cognitive-Behavioral Interventions for Trauma in Schools (CBITS), if indicated Cognitive Behavioral Therapy interventions will be available to youth in the program and their families as needed.
+This can be done as individual, family, and/or group interention.
 If enough youth meet criteria fro PTSD, then CBITS can be offered.
 CBITS is a group intervention to reduce children's symptoms of Post Traumatic Stress Disorder (PTSD) and depression caused by exposure to violence.
-Children ages 10-15 Guiding Good Choices Prevention program that provides parents of children 9-14 years old with the knowledge and skills needed to guide their children through early adolescence; Group model.
-Parents/guardians of African American children aged 9-14 Girls Program: Contract with Family Health & Support Network in Desert region (pilot) - Pilot showed success, approved for expansion to all 3 regions.
-RFP for Boys program released 4/27/20, Pre-Bidder's meeting 5/1/2/20, close date 6/10/20 RFP for Girls program to be released soon.
-Native American Wellbriety and Celebrating Families Movement with CBT Intervention, as needed Cognitive behavioral support group model for families to strengthen recovery from alcohol and/or other drugs, break the cycle of addiction and increase successful family reuinification.
-It week curriculum that integrates traditional Native teachings and cultural practices, including the Healing Forest Model, as a framework allowing each community to include traditional practices.
+Children ages 10-15 Riverside County Black Chamber of Commerce for Mid-County, Family Health and Support Network for Desert region.
+Giris Program: Contract with Family Health & Support Network in Desert region (pilot) - Pilot showed success, approved for expansion to all 3 regions.
+Guiding Good Choices Prevention program that provides parents of children 9-14 years old with the knowledge and skills needed to guide their children through early adolescence; Group model.
+Parents/guardians of African American children aged 9-14 RFP for Boys program released 4/27/20; Pre-Bidder's meeting 5/12/20; close date 6/10/20 RFP for Girls program to be released soon.
+Native American Wellbriety and Celebrating Families Movement with CBT intervention, as needed Cognitive behavioral support group model for families to strengthen recovery from alcohol and/or other drugs, break the cycle of addiction and increase successful family reuinification.
+16 week curriculum that integrates traditional Native teachings and cultural practices, including the Healing Forest Model, as a framework allowing each community to include traditional practices.
 Cognitive Behavioral Therapy interventions will be available to youth in the program and their families as needed.
 This can be done as individual, family, and/or group intervention.
-Native American families for the whole family ages 3 through adult RFP rolessed 12/10/19; closed 2/20/20; currently in evaluation Gathering of Native Americans (GONA) A culture-based planning process for a 4-day event where community members gather to address community lidentified issues.
-It uses an interactive approach that empowers and supports Al/AN tribes.
-The GONA approach reflects Al/AN cultural values, traditions, and spiritual practices Native American community Asian American 10 Keeping Intergenerational Ties in Ethnic Families (KITE) Formerly known as Strengthening Intergenerational/Intercultural Ties in Immigrant Families (SITIF): A Curriculum for Immigrant Families.
+Native American families for the whole family ages 3 through adult RFP released 12/10/19; closed 2/20/20; currently in evaluation Gathering of Native Americans (GONA) A culture-based planning process for a 4-day event where community members gather to address community Gathering of Native Americans (GONA) identified issues.
+It uses an interactive approach that empowers and supports AI/AN tribes.
+The GONA approach reflects AI/AN cultural values, traditions, and spiritual practices Native American community Asian American Keeping Intergenerational Ties in Ethnic Families (KTE) Formerly known as Strengthening Intergenerational/Intercultural Ties in Immigrant Families (STITF): A Curriculum for Immigrant Families.
 Program designed to address needs of Asian/Pacific Islander families including community education/outreach workshops, a bicultural parenting class, and family support service linkage.
-AA/PI immigrant parents and/or caregivers Contract with Special Services Group (SSG) West and Mid-County Regions Dana F L 05/05/2020
+AA/PI immigrant parents and/or caregivers Contract with Special Services Group (SSG) West and Mid-County Regions Pane 05/05/2020